-DAFM Synth is an FM multitimbral synthesizer series based on mythical YAMAHA chips used for home consoles, arcades and 80s PCs sound.Designed by KASSER, Ships from Spain
+DAFM Synth is an FM multitimbral synthesizer series based on mythical YAMAHA chips used for home consoles, arcades and 80s PCs sound.Designed by KASSER in Spain

 What is it?
 Sound synthesis through Frequency Modulation (FM) allows to obtain unique sounds that defined a whole musical generation during the 80's and 90's The model Genesis uses the YM2612 (or Y...Read More…

 Sound synthesis through Frequency Modulation (FM) allows to obtain unique sounds that defined a whole musical generation during the 80's and 90's The model Genesis uses the YM2612 (or YM3438) yamaha chip that was used in the SEGA Genesis / Megadrive home console.